The Tale of Two Wolves

 Though brothers, they were as different as dawn and dusk.

 Lumière was known for his kindness and vision — a leader who inspired hope.
 Sombre was clever and fierce, his mind sharp enough to see what others ignored.
-Yet, where one excelled, the other stumbled.
+Yet, where one excelled, the other faltered.
 Lumière’s compassion often clouded his judgment, and Sombre’s logic sometimes froze his heart.

-Determined to save their home, both brothers made a vow before the elders: “I will restore balance to our pack,” said Lumière.
-“I will find a way before he does,” growled Sombre.
+Determined to save their home, both brothers made a vow before the elders:

 Each set out alone.
 Lumière sought wisdom from the stars, mapping the land in search of hidden springs.
 But his clever plans crumbled against the harshness of the wild.
 Sombre led hunts deep into rival territories, relying on his strength and fury, but he found only danger and defeat.

-“And you’ve destroyed everything in your path,” Lumière snapped.
+And you’ve destroyed everything in your path,” Lumière snapped.

 When the pack arrived, they found the brothers side by side — mud-covered, exhausted, but smiling.
 The spring flowed freely, feeding the ground once more.

-Lumière understood that wisdom without courage was silence.
+Lumière understood that wisdom without courage was silence.Sombre understood that strength without thought was chaos.

 From that night on, they no longer competed.